Ten Thousand Buddhas Monastery: Beginnings (1949–1965)

 The Monastery was founded in 1949 by the Venerable Yuet Kai (月溪法師), who moved to Hong Kong from mainland China almost two decades before in 1938 to proselytize the teachings of Buddhism.
 The site previously housed a temple to Kwun Yam where a nun was killed during World War II.
 After the land was purchased by the owner of a local tobacco company, he consequently donated it to Yuet Kai for the purpose of establishing a Buddhist college.
 This, however, did not come to fruition and the Monastery was built in its stead.
-Its foundation took place two years after the Communist victory and takeover of the Mainland.
+Its foundation took place two years after the Communist victory on the Mainland.
 Yuet Kai and his followers carried out the building "by hand" and personally transported supplies from the base of the hill.
 This endeavour was funded through donations from the lay public; the construction of the Monastery was eventually completed in 1957, although the installation of Buddhist statues throughout the monastery complex continued into the new millennium.

 Yuet Kai died in 1965, eight years after the Monastery first opened.
 An apocryphal story written by his followers claims that his body was found to be incorruptible eight months after his death, a result of the seated lotus position he was buried in.
 However, newspapers maintain that he was in fact embalmed; his intact body is exhibited in the main hall of the monastery.